Dustin Nippert

 Dustin David Nippert (born May 6, 1981) is an American former professional baseball pitcher.
 He played for the Arizona Diamondbacks and Texas Rangers of Major League Baseball, and the Doosan Bears and KT Wiz of the KBO League.
 Nippert won the KBO League Most Valuable Player Award in 2016.
 With eight seasons in the KBO, Nippert holds the record for the longest career of any foreign player.

 Early life and education

-Nippert grew up in the small Ohio town of Beallsville, where he played baseball for Beallsville High School.
-He attended West Virginia University, where he played college baseball for the Mountaineers in 2002.
+Nippert was born in Wheeling, West Virginia, and grew up in the small Ohio town of Beallsville, where he played baseball for Beallsville High School.
+He first attended Ohio Valley University before transferring to West Virginia University, where he played college baseball for the Mountaineers in 2002.